We are here to help you.

 If you are not entitled to legal aid we will discuss your situation and if you have limited resources we can consider mediating on a Pro Bono basis.

-Once we have received your Parent Questionnaire we will organise for you to have a screening interview with one of our mediators.
-The screening allows our mediators to explain more about the mediation process, understand a bit of the history that has led to your current situation and identify the issues that will for discussion in the mediation.
+Once we have received your Parent Questionnaire we will organise for you to have a assessment meeting with one of our mediators.
+The meeting allows our mediators to explain more about the mediation process, understand a bit of the history that has led to your current situation and identify the issues that will for discussion in the mediation.
 This is also an opportunity for you to ask the mediator any questions you may have and you can discuss any issues that you may be unsure about.
 After speaking with you and the other parent the mediator will decide whether your case is suitable for mediation.

 We understand that for many parents it can be extremely daunting to consider meeting together in mediation to talk about such highly emotive issues.
 Our mediators are sensitive to the different dynamics formed within relationships and will take into consideration any domestic abuse and power imbalances when assessing the suitability of a case for mediation.
 In cases where there is a history of domestic abuse, mediation can still be very effective and our mediators follow strict safety procedures to ensure and accommodate the safety of parents within mediation.